fundapps/TechDocs/README.md

 ## `POST /rest/api/v1/task/positions`
 Upload daily positions.
 This method expects a csv format ([example Adapptr position files](Adapptr/)).
 The response includes a taskId and a trackingEndpoint that can then be polled via the GET method to monitor the progress of the task through the Adapptr service.

-`snapshotDate` needs to be included as a parameter in the format yyyy-mm-dd.
+The `snapshotDate` parameter must be included as a parameter in the format `yyyy-mm-dd`.
 This is the snapshot date of the positions being uploaded in the csv file.

 #### Sample Response
 ```